There is a 100% placement rate for Family and Consumer Sciences Education graduates in teaching positions in the State of Georgia.

 FACS Education majors have multiple teaching offers in the State of Georgia after graduation.
 Placement is 100%.
 FACS Education graduates teach courses in nutrition, parenting, childcare, fashion merchandising, and interior design.
 Graduates are also employed as educators by government entities, business and industry, or community based non-profits.

-The FACS Education curriculum is comprised of College of Education teaching methodology courses and from the following degree program areas offered by the College of Family and Consumer Sciences:
+The FACS Education curriculum is comprised of College of Education teaching methodology courses and courses from the following emphasis areas offered by the College of Family and Consumer Sciences:

 Community Outreach.
 Learn to develop and implement educational programs to improve economic well-being and quality of life for students of all ages in their lives outside of the classroom.